antoine71/softdesk/README.md

 The documentation of the API is available at the following location: [postman documentation](https://documenter.getpostman.com/view/14947762/TzCFgqFn)

+The API is developped in python using Django Rest Framework.

 ## Installation

+Python 3 is required to run the API.

 1. Clone this repository using `$ git clone https://github.com/antoine71/softdesk.git` (you can also download the code using [as a zip file](https://github.com/antoine71/softdesk/archive/main.zip))
 2. Navigate to the root folder of the repository